 Juneteenth is a federal holiday in the United States.
 Legislation establishing the holiday was passed by Congress on June 16, 2021, and signed into law by U.S. President Joe Biden the following day.
 Juneteenth had previously been established as a state holiday in Texas in 1980, with a number of other states later declaring it a state holiday or day of observance.

 Books from the Bierce Library print book collection can be borrowed by UA students, faculty, staff, retirees, alumni and community patrons according to current UL Circulation Policies.

 Films on Demand is a streaming video database of thousands of educational films, documentaries, and news programs.
-Films on Demand is available for on-campus and remote use by current UA student's, faculty, and staff.
+Films on Demand is available for on-campus and remote use by current UA students, faculty, staff, and emeritus.

 Below are links to several select full video and video segments about the history and impact of Juneteenth - Freedom Day - Emancipation Day available on Films on Demand.
 You'll need to login with your UAnet ID and password to view these films.

 Issued by President Lincoln on January 1, 1863, the Emancipation Proclamation is one of the defining documents of American democracy and is rarely available for public viewing.
 PBS NewsHour correspondent Ray Suarez talks to Annette Gordon-Reed of Harvard University about the importance of this artifact.
 Original broadcast date: December 31, 2012